krestenkrab/riak-java-pb-client/README.markdown

     }

 The methods `RiakClient.listKeys` and `RiakClient.mapReduce` return
-streaming handlers that should be closed when done.
+streaming handlers that should be closed explicitly (unless you run it to completion in which case it closes itself).

 If you set a clientID `RiakClient.setClientID`; that client ID is used for all connections coming from the same client.  `RiakClient` is